intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 ## Availability

-Documents in the RFC Series have been available for many decades, with no constraints on access or distribution.
+Documents in the RFC Series have been available for many decades, with no restrictions on access or distribution.

 ## Accessibility